 - Case Study Analysis

 - Final Exams

-- Online Quizzes
+- Online Ouizzes

 - Presentations

 - Portfolios

-- Team projects
+- · Team projects

-A full description of all assessment requirements, types and due dates is available in your Course Outline that can be found on your course Moodle sites.
+A full description of all assessment requirements, types and due dates are available on your Course Moodle Sites in the Course Outline.

 All students will complete the same eight (8) academic courses across the disciplines.